Reading Lawn Edging Services

 Phone: (781) 942-9082

-Edging adjacent to municipal sidewalks and curbing must comply with ADA accessibility standards, including flush transitions and curb ramps.
-Projects should be coordinated with the Engineering Department and scheduled alongside sidewalk replacement or infrastructure improvements.
-The Building Division and Planning Board may require oversight and documentation.
+Edging projects adjacent to sidewalks or curbing in Reading must be coordinated with municipal infrastructure improvements and ADA accessibility standards.
+This includes ensuring flush transitions, curb ramps, and alignment with sidewalk replacement schedules.
+Oversight is provided by the Building Division and Planning Board, with drainage coordination from the Engineering Department.
 Public safety is paramount—install proper signage and barriers, maintain emergency vehicle access, and coordinate with the Police Department for traffic control when necessary.
-All work must meet municipal engineering standards, and a certificate of completion may be required for municipal contracts.
+All work must comply with municipal engineering standards, and documentation is required for municipal contracts, including a certificate of completion upon inspection.

 Post-Edging Maintenance & Long-Term Landscape Management in Reading